 It is fitting to close with a few words about Alexander the Great.
 In spite of the brutality of his conquests, Alexander was not a crude and vulgar person.
 He envisioned the establishment of a world polis, a world civilization, where all men would be brothers, and the sciences, religions, and arts could flower side by side in peace and cooperation.
 This dream was in part achieved at Alexandria.
 In this spirit it is exciting to follow the present efforts by UNESCO, the Egyptian government, and other nations to rebuild the Alexandrian Library.

-(Reprinted from Sunrise magazine, February/March 1990.
+(From Sunrise magazine, February/March 1990.
 Copyright © 1990 by Theosophical University Press)